NamLe0609/bias-ai-report/jssb25-bias-ai-report.typ

 For the output format, we want a probability distribution over the classes.
 This has the benefit of giving more information than single class outputs, can be used to calculate a confidence score, is easily transformed into a positive/negative/neutral output and is easily done (softmax layer).
 With this, we allow for more model flexibility, which is crucial for deployment to various organization and/or be made accessible via open sourcing.

-#figure(
-  image("training-process.jpg", width: 100%),
-  caption: [Process of training an emotion recognition model to be used for our model from choosing a dataset to outputting a verdict @Emotion-recognition-meta-review.], ) <emotion-recognition-process>

-The dataset used for training is custom-made, and the process of producing it will be elaborated in section III.
+The dataset used for training is custom-made from online datasets, and the process of producing it will be elaborated in section III.

 == Ethical impact, Value Sensitive Design, and use case